-The Higgs Centre for Theoretical Physics has resources to support visitors from other institutions, in order to collaborate with local Centre members, to give graduate lectures or the Higgs Colloquium.
+The Higgs Centre for Theoretical Physics has resources to support visitors from other institutions, in order to collaborate with local Researchers, to give graduate lectures or the Higgs Colloquium.

-Currently there are five categories of visitor that can be supported:
+Currently these are the categories of visitors that can be supported:

-- Visiting researchers: short to medium stay to collaborate with the Centre researchers.
+- Visiting researchers: short (a week) to medium (a couple of months) stay to collaborate with the Centre Researchers.

-- Affiliate: a frequent visitor, typically from the UK, primarily to continue collaboration with Centre members.
+- Affiliate: a frequent visitor, typically from the UK, primarily to continue collaboration with local Researchers on short visits.

 - Associate: longer stays on an annual basis over three years by high-profile researchers in theoretical physics.
-Associate Members usually contribute to the Graduate School, through an informal lecture series.
-Very high-profile researchers may be nominate to the University as Visiting Professors.
+In addition to research seminars and colloquia, Associates usually contribute to the Graduate School, through an informal lecture series.
+They also participate in organising workshops.
+Very high-profile researchers may be nominated to the University as Visiting Porfessors.

 More information about the different visitor categories, support available and application process is given below.

-Researchers are invited come to the Higgs Centre for between 2 and 12 weeks for the purpose of fostering or continuing collaboration.
-Accommodation and travel expenses will be covered.
+Our Visiting Researcher scheme is now open to applications throughout the year.
+We therefore invite applications for visitors to come to the Higgs Centre for the purpose of fostering or continuing collaboration.
+Funding for accommodation and travel expenses is available.
 We particularly encourage applications from PhD students and early stage researchers.
-Visits may be co-ordinated with visits of existing associates or affiliates.
+Visits may be co-ordinated with visits of existing Associates or Affiliates.

 An Affiliate can be any researcher in any area of Theoretical Physics covered by the Higgs Centre who makes - or intends to make - several short visits to the Centre over an extended period (several months or longer).
-Typically, an Affiliate would be an active researcher based in the UK who has an ongoing collaboration with a Centre member.
-Funding of up to £100 per visit is available to support Affiliates where the affiliation is judged to enhance the activities of the Higgs Centre.
+Typically, an Affiliate would be an active researcher who has an ongoing collaboration with a Researcher.
 Administrative support to help arrange a visit may be available for any visitors in a Higgs Centre research area, even if no further financial support is required.
 The ongoing affiliation with the Higgs Centre will be advertised on our web pages.

 To propose an Affiliate, please fill out the Affiliate application form.
 We require only basic information about the visits, with shorts statements (about one paragraph each, guideline maximum 400 words) about what the visit will achieve and a justification for financial support where this is requested.
 Applications can be submitted at any time, and will be considered at the meeting of the Management Committee after the application is received.

 An Associate Member is a high-profile researcher in any area of Theoretical Physics covered by the Higgs Centre.
-Associate Members would be expected to make annual visits of two weeks to two months.
 Associate Membership lasts three years in the first instance, and is renewable thereafter.